yokolet/experimenting-curriculum-ghpages/EDITING-CURRICULUM.md

 #### 2. setup local development environment

-At the very first time, you need to spend a half hour or so to setup.
+At the very first time, you need to spend a half hour or so to complete.
 However, local dev env is quite handy and worth to use your time for setup.
 It is not complicated as well.